amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 lesbians.

 As you can see this is not about homosexuals vs heterosexuals, it is about a specific act.
+377 does not care if you are hetrosexual or homosexual, **377 is blind to your sexual orientation**, as long as you perform one act, you are criminal.
+The sheer number of Indian hetrosexuals affected by this law is *far* more than the number of homosexuals.

-Is is not about homosexuals, its about anal sex.
-People who pretend it is about homosexuals are dishonest.
+Is is not about homosexuals, its about anal sex. *People who pretend it is about homosexuals are dishonest.*

 **But it does make one group, who solely identify themselves by an act, criminals**